THE Vibe Coding Book

 “The modern software developer has become a poet, their audience—AI”

 I have come around to reading a book on “vibe-coding.”
-I was actually scrolling through IG reels when I found a meme about of a average web-developer heralding this book in the future.
-I also saw it was on O’Reilly1 which my university has free access to.
+I was mid doomscroll when I found a meme about an average web developer heralding this book in the future.
+I also saw it was on O’Reilly1, which my university has free access to.

 So I gave it a shot and read through Beyond Vibe Coding.
-The book and author is surprisingly lucid on the topic of “AI Coding” and even moreso surprising that the book itself was not vibe-coded—atleast in some chapters2.
+The book and author are surprisingly lucid on the topic of “AI Coding” and even more surprising that the book itself was not vibe-coded— at least in some chapters2.

 The book itself touches on the “vibe-coding vs. AI assistance,” the current limitations of AI, and some practical tips.
-It is currently still WIP, so it’s a short read, so here are my thoughts on each chapter.
+It is currently still WIP, so it’s a short read.
+Here are my thoughts on each chapter.

 Ch 1: Vibe Coding

-AI assisted” coding then is helping you express what the computer should be thinking not simply its “behavior.”
+“AI-assisted” coding then is helping you express what the computer should be “thinking” and not simply its “behavior.”
 That is, you prioritize how the computer is “computing” its outputs rather than just behaviourally verifying it.

 Programming with Intent

-This section irked me, given the preceding discussion of “vibe-coding” vs. “AI assisted.”
-Osmani claims that the two are distinct on the basis that vibe-coding is more “intent” based then ai-assisted programming.
+This section irked me, given the preceding discussion of “vibe-coding” vs. “AI-assisted.”
+Osmani claims that the two are distinct on the basis that vibe-coding is more “intent” based than AI-assisted programming.

 Domain Specific Languages

-These topics weren’t in the book, but I wanted to reflect on it without making a whole nother blog.
+This topic wasn’t in the book, but I wanted to reflect on it without making a whole other blog.

 Domain Specific Languages are declarative languages whose syntax is used to express “intent” in a very specfic “domain.”
 Because of that property, they are highly effective and useful for doing specific operations, in many ways similar to English.

 HCL (Hashicorp Configuration Language), SQL (Structured Query Language), YAML (Yet Another Markup Language), and friends are examples of DSLs.
-These languages are powerful and people use them everywhere because they are simple.
-Ultimately though, what an AI does is different then “imperative” and even “declarative” coding, which is why I’m skeptical.
+These languages are powerful, and people use them everywhere because they are simple.
+Ultimately, though, what an AI does is different from “imperative” and even “declarative” coding, which is why I’m skeptical.

 Transpilation

-Consequently, many people treat “AI” as a English to Code transpiler.
+Consequently, many people treat “AI” as an English-to-code transpiler.
 I think that’s a wrong view.
 Even though you can input English and get whatever syntax out, it still isn’t doing what a typical “transpiler” does.

 The mathematical idea of a formal translator has been shot down by this image:

-Secondly, even if you say the code generation is just a declarative transpiler, it doesn’t maintain intent “isomorphically” to whatever language you wanted it to generate.
+Secondly, even if you say the code generation is a declarative transpiler, it doesn’t maintain intent “isomorphically” to whatever language you wanted it to generate.3

 CH 3-4: 70%/30%